ddJProj/CSBS-game-env-design/README.md

-# GAM303 - Design of Virtual Game Environments
+# Virtual Game Environments Design course:

 This repository is for planning documents created while designing and building the final level prototype project.